Routes · Hapjeong, Mapo-gu

 - Elevation gain

-- +118 m (main).
-Most of it is bridge approaches; both Yanghwa-daegyo and the Seonyudo crossing have elevators if you want to skip the stairs.
+- +118 m (main), mostly bridge approaches.
+Yanghwa-daegyo and the Seonyudo crossing both have elevators to skip the stairs.

 - Surface